LihiniK/SQL/README.md

 - **Auditing Tables, Databases, and Servers**:
     - Scripts designed to monitor and log changes, ensuring data integrity and helping with compliance by tracking modifications and access patterns.
+        - *spGenerateAuditTrgsTblsNew.sql - This stored procedure creates table triggers for INSERT, DELETE, and UPDATE operations.
+It first checks if any audit triggers already exist.
+If none are found, the procedure generates and creates the necessary triggers.*
 - **Database Maintenance**:
     - Includes scripts for tasks like backup, restoration, indexing, and optimizing the performance of databases.
 - **Security Management**: